Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 11 - Deploying to GKE Google Kubernetes Engine.md

 Our build now becomes
 `./mvnw clean compile jib:build`

-We now do the same for
+We now do the same for the backend service.
+That is remove Tomcat `provided` scope, add the Jib plugin and fire jib target.

-### Create a Kubernetes deployment for a containerized application
+This completes our dockerization and we now set up the service account to use GKE.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyOTg3NDgwMSwtMTkwMDU0OTg2Ml19
+eyJoaXN0b3J5IjpbLTE1NzI4MDc2NTQsLTE5MDA1NDk4NjJdfQ
+==
 -->